rokandic/practice-FM-intro-with-signup-form/README.md

   - [Built with](#built-with)

 ## Overview
 The goal of this practice project was to create a form and validate all the input fields when submitting the form by pressing the button.
 If any input field is invalid it will display which input was invalid.
-If all the inputs are in valid format, it will reset the input fields.
+If all inputs are in valid format, it will reset the input fields.

 ### Screenshot